 Donation and delivery of groceries to over 40 families in need.
 In the Guerrero town of Zaachila, extreme poverty means women sort through garbage to find means of survival.
 In previous years, Lorena teamed up with non-profits to donate solar cookers.
 This year, she and ambassadors Elena and Fidelia gathered donations from friends and families to buy and deliver groceries to those most in need.
-In Tlacolula, Oaxaca, Ambassador Esther doubled the impact of a solar cooking demo by distributing food to impoverished families, including one woman with seven children and no gas stove.
+In Tlacolula, Oaxaca, Ambassador Esther distributed food to impoverished families, including one woman with seven children and no gas stove.